 Dual Use Activities & Resources

-- Public engagement activities to explore citizens’ perspectives through
+- Public engagement activities to explore citizens' perspectives through online consultation and workshops

 - Webinars on Dual Use and Neuroscience